 Texarkana College complies with all provisions of the Americans with Disabilities Act and makes reasonable accommodations upon request.
-Please contact Tonja Blase at 903.823.3283, or the Recruitment, Advisement, and Retention Department located in the Administration building for personal assistance.
-If you have an accommodation letter from their office indicating that you have a disability that requires academic accommodations, please present it to me so we can discuss the accommodations that you might need for this class.
-It is best to request these changes at the beginning if not before the start of class so there is ample time to make the accommodations.
+Please contact Tonja Blase at (903) 823-3450 ext.
+3349, or go by the Recruitment, Advisement, and Retention Department located in the Library for personal assistance.
+If you have an accommodation letter from their office indicating that you have a disability which requires academic accommodations, please present it to me so we can discuss the accommodations that you might need for this class.
+It is best to request these changes at the beginning if not before the start of class so there is ample time to make accommodations.